eslutz/SnoozePlus-Intercom-Integration/README.md

 # SnoozePlus-Intercom-Integration

-Snooze+ is an inbox app for Intercom to used to automate delayed responses to customers.
+Snooze+ is an inbox app for Intercom used to automate sending delayed responses to customers.

 ## Local Development